uclaacm/hack-tooling-series/session-2-git/readme.md

 ## Branching
 Sometimes, we want develope in a separate branch.
 This is very useful because my work is somewhat isolated and won't mess anyone up*.
 Take the following example of two software devs: Emrakul Eldrazi and Kozilek Eldrazi

+### An Overiew
+Day 1: Kozilek makes a new branch off master and pushes a commit to it Day 2: Emrakul makes a new branch off master and pushes a commit to it Day 3: Kozilek merges his branch into master and succeeds, then Emrakul tries to merge her branch, but **fails** with a merge conflict.
+Emrakul fixes the merge conflict and successfully merges her branch.

 ### Day 1: Subtraction Branch
 Let's say we are a Software Engineer named Kozilek.
 We want to create a subtraction function.
 This time, we'll develop on a new branch called `subtraction`.